gitdown-wiki/gitdown-wiki/README.md

 To initialize the wiki type `app/console gitdown-wiki:init` to your console.
 All things you need to operate this software will be generated from the configurations.

+After that you will need a user.
+You can easily add one by using the console:
+`app/console gitdown-wiki:add-user`.
+Just follow the instructions and you will have an admin user created.